 In the event of default, the non-defaulting party shall have the right, but not the obligation, to cure such default and to charge the defaulting party for the cost of curing said default, and to obtain reimbursement thereof.

 Upon the occurrence of a default by the Authority hereunder, any of the Users, after giving notice of such default to the Authority, may bring appropriate legal proceedings to require the Authority to perform its duties under the Act and this Agreement or to enjoin any acts in violation of the Act or this Agreement.
+However, prior to any of the Users initiating legal action against the Authority, the User(s) must give the Authority written notice of the default and provide the Authority thirty (30) days to cure said default.

 Upon the occurrence of a default by any User, the Authority, after giving notice of such default to all parties, may bring appropriate legal action to require the User to perform its duties under the Act and this Agreement or to enjoin any acts in violation of the Act or this Agreement.
 However, prior to the Authority initiating legal action against a User, the Authority must give the User written notice of the default and provide the User thirty (30) days to cure said default.